 Even if you only dabble your toes in the sea of code, it forms a huge part of a foundational understanding of how much of our world works.
 Should you apply yourself to learning it in depth, you render yourself free from dependence upon the knowledge and skill of others, which means they can’t lie to you or otherwise abuse that authority.

 Carl Sagan.
 Do I need to say more?
 Be amazed.
 Be constantly aware of all the wonder there is, just beyond this pale blue dot of our planet.
 It will enhance your compassion for your fellow humans and make you a better person, too.
 I promise.
+Invest in a telescope like this affordable model from Gskyer and start getting to know the universe.

 39. Scotch Tasting